 Headaches – Headache Types, Relation To Neck Pain & Treatment

 Headaches are a common problem in today’s society and in the computer era.
 They have increased in frequency and many adults in the United States have at least one bad headache every month.
-In a survey of more than 1 million individuals in the general population, headaches were the most frequent current physical complaint among men and women.
-In a report of lifetime headache histories, 41% of men and 50% of women experienced severe headaches that rendered them unable to work.
+According to the World Health Association, headaches are among the most common disorders of the nervous system, and estimates are that almost 50% of the adult population experienced on at least once within the last year worldwide.

-For most people, they get better with rest and over-the-counter medications, however, for others, they occur so frequently or are so severe that they interfere with the normal activities of daily life.
+For most people, they get better with rest and over-the-counter medications, however, for others, they occur so frequently or are so severe that they interfere with the normal activities of daily life and can be disabling.

 Some people with frequent headaches fear that the pain signals the presence of some life threatening condition, although it is rare for them to be caused by serious medical illnesses.
 However, people who have very severe episodes that are getting progressively worse or that are associated with fever, weight loss, fainting, confusion, or dizziness should be thoroughly evaluated by a medical doctor.